|Published||Report Code||Available Format||Pages|

 According to a study published in the Journal of the American Medical Association (JAMA) in 2020, robot-assisted procedures accounted for 15.1% of all general surgeries in 2018, a rise of just 1.8% from 2012.
 The use of robotic surgeries jumped 8.8% in the first four years, after hospitals started adopting it.
 Among the specific procedures that were tracked in the study, inguinal hernia repair witnessed the highest growth in the use of robots, from 0.7% of the cases in 2012 to 28.8% in 2018.
 Such a growing adoption of robotic procedures in the medical field is expected to drive the demand in the medical robotic systems market.

-The surging geriatric population plays an important role in the growth of the medical robotic systems market.
+The surging geriatric population plays an important role in the growth of the industry.
 According to a report published by United Nations (UN), in 2017, there were 962 million people aged 60 or above globally, and this number will increase to 2.1 billion in 2050 and 3.1 billion in 2100.
 The growing financial burden, coupled with the shortage in the number of caregivers, indicates the need for finding a more efficient way to care for the world’s elderly.

 Researchers all around the world are proactively striving to solve this problem and working to create autonomous robots capable of performing similar, if not the exact same, tasks as caregivers.
-Thus, the booming aging population, coupled with the rising shortage of caregivers, is likely to have a positive impact on the medical robotic systems market.
+Thus, the booming aging population, coupled with the rising shortage of caregivers, is likely to have a positive impact on the market for medical robotic systems.

 The surging usage of automated pharmacy systems drives the growth of the medical robotic systems market.
 It reduces the time to locate the prescribed drugs in dispensaries and allows technicians and pharmacists to have more time with the patients.
 Its other advantages include the freeing up of space in the pharmacy, reduced dispensing errors, and lower patient waiting time.
 Due to such advantages, pharmacies are rapidly adopting these systems, hence boosting the growth of the medical robotic systems industry.